Harrow Court fire: Recent events

-Although not a legal requirement, on the 21 September 2018, Stevenage Borough Council announced plans to retrofit sprinklers in all seven high-rise tower blocks in the town.
+Although not a legal requirement, on 21 September 2018, Stevenage Borough Council announced plans to retrofit sprinklers in all seven high-rise tower blocks in the town.
 Jeanette Thomas, the council's executive member for housing, stated: "We decided we want to put some sprinklers in because the wellbeing of our tenants is ? [sic] especially after the fire at Harrow Court."

-On the morning of 1 October 2018, another fatal tower block fire also took place in Stevenage.
-'The Towers' is a 12-storey concrete tower block owned by Stevenage Borough Council primarily for social housing and is located in the town centre.
+On the morning of 1 October 2018, another fatal tower block fire also occurred in Stevenage.
+The Towers is a 12-storey concrete tower block owned by Stevenage Borough Council primarily for social housing and is located in the town centre.
 On 16 October 2018, a male resident who lived in the fifth floor flat where the fire started was confirmed to have died.